Braedon Bowman: Early life

+College career

+Bowman played junior college football as a walk-on with the Scottsdale Fighting Artichokes while attending Scottsdale Community College.
+Between the 2012 and 2013 semesters, Bowman earned first-team junior college and conference honors.
+While at Scottsdale CC, Bowman was rated a two-star recruit, receiving offers from Wyoming, Northern Colorado, Jacksonville State, Georgia State, Georgia Southern and South Alabama.

+Bowman began his junior season at the University of South Alabama in 2014.
+He joined the South Alabama Jaguars as a tight end, starting 5 of 11 games before sustaining a broken foot during his fourth start.
+He caught 18 passes and made 15 receptions.
+As a senior during the 2016 season, Bowman finished with 11 catches.
+For the two seasons played at South Alabama, Bowman ranked as the second best tight end on the team in receptions and receiving yards.
+While attending South Alabama, Bowman majored in criminal justice, preparing for a possible career in law enforcement.

 Professional career

 Jacksonville Jaguars

 On May 1, 2016, Bowman signed with the Jacksonville Jaguars as an undrafted free agent.
 On September 3, 2016, he was released by the Jaguars.

 New York Jets

 On September 4, 2016, Bowman was claimed off waivers by the New York Jets.
 On September 13, he was waived by the Jets but was re-signed on September 23.
-He was placed on injured reserve on October 22, 2016 with a torn ACL.
+He was placed on injured reserve on October 22, 2016, with a torn ACL.

 On May 30, 2017, Bowman was waived by the Jets.

 New Orleans Saints

 On August 12, 2017, Bowman was signed by the New Orleans Saints.
 On September 2, 2017, Bowman was waived by the Saints.

 Los Angeles Chargers

 On September 6, 2017, Bowman was signed to the Los Angeles Chargers' practice squad.
 He was released on November 15, 2017, but was re-signed two days later.
 He signed a reserve/future contract with the Chargers on January 1, 2018.

 On September 1, 2018, Bowman was waived by the Chargers.